Wach-E/Andela-Phase2-Practice-Project/Translations done/Getting Started With Cloud Marketplace.md

 exit
 ```

-14. Intsall PHP and its other dependencies by running:
+14. Intsall PHP and its dependencies by running:

 ```
 sudo apt install php libapache2-mod-php php-mysql